reliablerascal/snow-clearance/README.md

 <li><strong>Part II: Fines Don’t Shovel Sidewalks, but the South Side Pays Anyway</strong> will explore different snow clearance enforcement strategies by three different city departments, and what types of property owners are getting fined on the South Side.
 </ul>

-The data analysis for Part I is summarized in <a href="https://github.com/reliablerascal/snow-clearance/blob/main/notebooks/02-summarize-311-snow-complaints-by-community.ipynb">/notebooks
-/02-summarize-311-snow-complaints-by-community.ipynb</a>.

 ## Key Findings
 My key findings for Part I are as follows:
 * <strong>3-1-1 complaints</strong> about unshoveled sidewalks are concentrated on the North Side.